bacalhau-project/bacalhau/pkg/lib/watcher/README.md

 The `EventStore` is responsible for persisting events and providing methods to retrieve them.
 It uses BoltDB as the underlying storage engine and supports features like caching, checkpointing, and garbage collection.

-### Registry
+### Manager

-The `Registry` manages multiple watchers.
-It's the main entry point for components that want to subscribe to events.
+The `Manager` manages multiple watchers and provides methods to create, lookup, and stop watchers.

 ### Watcher